Advanced Research Topics

 same individual that interact to predict co-occurring depression

 I am excited to be pursuing research and scholarship that may foster improvements in social work and transdisciplinary practices within health care settings and public health programs.
 In addition, I developed extensions to certain quantitative methods I frequently use, or discovered improvements in their application.
-I am seeking to publish these technical innovations in order to enhance, potentially, the utility of future work by other researchers.
+I recently published these technical innovations in order to enhance, potentially, the utility of future work by other researchers.

 Social work practice; use of human behavior theories in social work practice